kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws/README.md

 1. Repeat the steps 2, 3 and 4 on `node02`

-1. Now you should be back on CloudShell.
+1. Now you should be back on `student-node`.
 Check all nodes are up

     ```bash
     kubectl get nodes -o wide